-Good sanitation is important in processing of dairy products.
+Good sanitation is important in the processing of dairy products.
 Equipment must be completed cleaned after day’s production, using a cleaning routine that shows which equipment is to be cleaned, who is responsible for checking that cleaning has been done properly, who is responsible for cleaning it, how frequently it is done, how it should be cleaned.
 Hot water is used for cleaning that is chlorinated water.
 Cloth wiping causes re-contamination.

 Methods of Processing

-The methods to process the milk at small scale includes heating, cooling, making milk acidic and reducing the moisture content of milk.
+The methods to process the milk at a small scale includes heating, cooling, making milk acidic and reducing the moisture content of milk.

 There are specific rules and laws in every country that specify the temperature and time for heating and pasteurization.
 Most specifications include heating of milk to 63 ºC for 30 minutes.
 Higher temperatures and shorter time are used in bigger business activities however the equipment expected to do this is more costly.

 Corrosiveness is created in milk by the development of specific kinds of innocuous microorganisms called ‘lactic corrosive microbes’.
 They are typically present in milk and are additionally utilized as starter cultures in the creation of yogurt.
-Lactase convert milk sugar (lactose) into lactic acid, which rises the acridity of the milk and keeps the development of unsafe microbes.
+Lactase converts milk sugar (lactose) into lactic acid, which raises the acridity of the milk and keeps the development of unsafe microbes.
 The corrosive additionally makes the trademark curd of yogurt.
 The timeframe of realistic usability is stretched out by a few days and the adjustments in flavor and surface make this a famous item in many areas.

 Reducing Moisture Content

 Isolating milk fat from the watery piece of milk produces cream.
 This can be made as an item available to be purchased, yet care is required in light of the fact that there is a more serious danger of cream causing nutritional issues.
 Elucidated margarine (ghee) likewise has a timeframe of realistic usability of a while.
 Both are high-esteem items and have a decent market in many countries.
-In making of cheddar a curd is created and the water of milk is isolated as ‘whey’.
-‘Cabin’ cheddar or basic curd cheeses are moderately simple to make at a little scale, however hard cheeses require more noteworthy levels of venture, and more ability and skill.
-Another procedure is bubbling milk to dissipate water and create a caramel gel that is eaten as a nibble nourishment or sweet.
-The item has a time span of usability of fourteen days and may have fixings, for example, flavors, sugar, shading, natural products or nuts changed it up of item (Axtell, B., 1993).
+In the making of cheddar, a curd is created and the water of milk is isolated as ‘whey’.
+‘Cabin’ cheddar or basic curd cheeses are moderately simple to make at a little scale, however hard cheeses require more noteworthy levels of the venture, and more ability and skill.
+Another procedure is bubbling milk to dissipate water and create a caramel gel that is eaten as nibble nourishment or sweet.
+The item has a time span of usability of fourteen days and may have fixings, for example, flavors, sugar, shading, natural products, or nuts changed it up of the item (Axtell, B., 1993).

 General Manufacturing Procedure of Yogurt